jdhao/blog_source/lua-learning-for-nvim.md

 the output is surprisingly `nil`, not 1!
 Crazy, isn't it?

-The reason is that in lua REPL, each line is treated as a block.
+The reason is that in Lua REPL, each line is treated as a block.
 Basically, a block is an area where a variable is visible.
 Local variables only work in that block.
 For example, the following works: